zipCoder933/NL/README.md

     When loop has ended, If user has not guessed the answer, tell the user game over and then exit the game.
 ```

-The auto-indented code gets converted to python code and run:
+Which then gets compiled to python code and executed:

 ```{:.language-python}
 import random